microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

     ![Azure Kubernetes Service host node metrics in Grafana.](media/ads-management-grafana-host-node.png "Host Node Metrics from Grafana")

-6. Return to the Big Data Cluster Dashboard.
+7. Return to the Big Data Cluster Dashboard.
 Then, select the **View** link under Logs.
 This will take you to Kibana.
+If prompted, again use the `admin` username with the password you selected in the before the HOL steps.

     ![In SQL Server cluster details, select the View link under Logs.](media/ads-management-bdc-logs.png "View in Kibana")